MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-define-check-layouts.md

 | 10412 |Cheque (Stub/Cheque/Stub) |This report is designed to print cheques in a stub/cheque/stub format. |
 | 10413 |Three Cheques per Page |This report is designed to print three cheques on each page. |

-When you have set up cheque layouts, you can print cheques from the **Payment Journal** page.
+When you have set up cheque layouts, you can print cheques from the **Receipt Journal** page.
 For more information, see [Work with Cheques](payables-how-work-checks.md).

 To change one of these default cheque layouts, use either the Word or the RDLC integration to do so.
 For more information, see [Create and Modify Custom Report Layouts](ui-how-create-custom-report-layout.md).